Shlobro/Magen-Dvorim-Adom/README.md

 - Azrieli College for providing the educational framework
 - Magen Dvorim Adom organization for the project requirements
-- Firebase and Cloudinary for their services
+- Firebase for their comprehensive services
 - The open-source community for the tools and libraries used

 ## Account Management Features